1 Intro and Setup

 Once quarto is installed, converting a .ipynb file requires running only a single line in the Terminal:

-quarto render my_file.ipynb
+quarto render /path/to/my_file.ipynb

 Check In